kingzamzon/docs/docs/sdk/serverless-signing/combining-decryption-shares.md

 ```

 ## Complete Example: Decrypting an API Key From Within an Action
 The following example demonstrates how you can decrypt an API key within a Lit Action.
-Once decrypted, the API key can be used to perform a remote API call for a given use case.
-Check out the example [here](https://github.com/LIT-Protocol/developer-guides-code/tree/master/decrypt-api-key-in-action)
+Once decrypted, the API key can be used to perform a remote API call.
+Check out the complete code example [here](https://github.com/LIT-Protocol/developer-guides-code/tree/master/decrypt-api-key-in-action).